Last Updated on

 About the author

-Matthijs Steeneveld is a trainer, positive psychologist and coach.
-He works with appreciative inquiry, mindfulness, character strengths and PsyCap to help improve organisations and employees.
+Matthijs Steeneveld is a trainer, positive psychologist, and coach.
+He works with appreciative inquiry, mindfulness, character strengths, and PsyCap to help improve organizations and employees.
 Read more about his work on www.msteeneveld.nl

 Luthans, F., Youssef-Morgan, C.M., & Avolio, B.J.
 (2015).
 Psychological Capital and beyond.
 Oxford University Press, New York.